Business Policies and Procedures Manual

 The University recommends that the traveler book directly with the supplier to avoid paying for the full reservation in advance.
 When doing so the traveler is also able to request government rates and discounts that are not offered when booking through third parties online.

 A department may pay for nonemployee lodging with a WSU purchasing card.
-(See Payment of Direct Billing for Lodging.)
+(See Section 6.3.a.)

 A department may request that the supplier directly bill the department for lodging in accordance with this policy:

 - For WSU employees accompanying students or nonemployees; or

 - When more than five WSU employees are traveling and there is a cost savings or administrative efficiency for WSU for using a block of hotel rooms rather than reimbursing the traveler for each hotel room purchased.

 When a contract is required in association with lodging, the appropriate central administrative office (e.g., Contracts Office) or a person holding delegated contractual authority in accordance with BPPM 10.10 must process the contract.
 While a department may, within the scope of this policy, use direct billing, the department is not authorized to enter into contracts without an official delegation of contractual authority.

 Departments must include, at a minimum, the following documents to support any direct billing payments made in accordance with this policy:

 - A copy of the agreement entered into between the lodging provider and WSU stating the lodging to be provided and the applicable charges;